acenturyandabit/fortknight/readme.md

     - add new highscore message when highscore is reached
     - global highscore
     - global 'achievement get' counts
+- promotion and advertisment
+    - talk to rebus squad about becoming step 2

 ## Build tools